alaTest Sites

 169 reviews

 alaTest has collected and analyzed 169 reviews of Amazon Fire TV 4K (3rd gen, 2017).
 The average rating for this product is 4.2/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-People really like the reliability and remote control.
+Reviewers really like the reliability and remote control.
 The design and price also get good feedback.
-There are some negative comments about the size.
+Many are critical about the size.

 usability, price, design, remote control, reliability